Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Conclusion and Discussion

-A systematic treatment of more general nonlinear phenomena will be developed in Part II \cite{NNET-2}.
-Applications to systems exhibiting periodic oscillations or spike-like behavior---such as the BZ reaction and the Hindmarsh--Rose model---will be explored in Part III\cite{NNET-3}.
+A systematic treatment of more general nonlinear phenomena will be developed in \cite{NNET-2}.
+Applications to systems exhibiting periodic oscillations or spike-like behavior---such as the BZ reaction and the Hindmarsh--Rose model---will be explored in \cite{NNET-3}. \\

-A statistical description that includes thermal fluctuations and stochastic processes is of fundamental importance for a microscopic understanding of Nambu Non-equilibrium Thermodynamics.
-Due to its significance, we have deferred a full treatment of this topic to future work.
-Some aspects of this direction have already been discussed in\cite{https://doi.org/10.48550/arxiv.2209.08469}, particularly in relation to Zwanzig’s model\cite{Zwanzig_1973} and the OMH framework \cite{Onsager_1953,Hashitsume_1952}.
+Another important direction is the extension of NNET to field-theoretic and hydrodynamic systems.
+The present paper is restricted to finite-dimensional macroscopic state spaces, and we do not claim to have completed such an extension here.
+Nevertheless, because advective and incompressible components in fluid dynamics are naturally related to Nambu-type structures, it would be interesting to derive hydrodynamic NNET equations from local-equilibrium assumptions and to clarify their relation to kinetic theory and continuum thermodynamics.